WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-venugopala-reddy-modugula.md

 crime-record:
   - crime: accussed
     ipc: 147,  148,  447,  307,  324,   149
-    details: Crime No.237/86,Mangalagiri Rural PS,Guntur District,A.P. and taken on File as PRC7/87
+    details: "Crime No.237/86,Mangalagiri Rural PS,Guntur District,A.P. and taken on File as PRC7/87"
   - crime: accussed
     ipc: 143,  341,  186
-    details: Crime No.197/93,CC No.409/95 by 5th Additional Munsiff Magisrate,Guntur,Nagarampalem L and O,PS,Guntur,A.P.
+    details: "Crime No.197/93,CC No.409/95 by 5th Additional Munsiff Magisrate,Guntur,Nagarampalem L and O,PS,Guntur,A.P."

 date: 2014-01-28
 version: 0.0.5